BackupTheBerlios/thinkedit-svn/trunk/lib/readme.txt

 Each third party tool has it's own folder of course.

 Please check (todo) licence before comiting.
 We need GPL or LGPL (like) code I guess.
+It is currently the case, so only add fully open souce library here.